jamsocket/jamsocket/cli/README.md

   -i, --[no-]interactive    Enables/Disables TTY iteractivity.
 (Defaults to true) -p, --port=<value>        The port to run the dev server on.
 (Defaults to 8080) -w, --watch=<value>...
-A file or directory to watch for changes
+A file or directory to watch for changes --[no-]style-log-output   Styles log output from session backends for better readability.
+(Defaults to true)

 DESCRIPTION
   Starts a local jamsocket dev server.
 You may configure the dev server with a jamsocket.config.json file in the current